smrini/QMK-20keyPad/README.md

 # Key Advantages:

-QMK Compatibility: QMK unlocks a universe of possibilities – program sophisticated macros, intricate key combinations, and layer functionalities to tailor the keypad precisely to your needs.
+* QMK Compatibility: QMK unlocks a universe of possibilities – program sophisticated macros, intricate key combinations, and layer functionalities to tailor the keypad precisely to your needs.

-20-Key Matrix Design: This space-saving matrix layout allows you to create a compact yet efficient keypad that perfectly complements your workspace.
+* 20-Key Matrix Design: Space-saving matrix layout that allows you to create a compact yet efficient keypad that perfectly complements your workspace.
 Whether you favor dedicated media controls, application launchers, or complex macros...

-RP2040 Microcontroller: The RP2040zero ensures smooth performance for a cheap price.
+* RP2040 Microcontroller: The RP2040zero ensures smooth performance for a cheap price.

-Multi layer design:
+* Multi layer design: A fonctionality that gives the ability to of doing more than one thing to the same switch. or maybe difrent layout to difrent use.

-Embrace Customization: This project serves as a foundation for your creativity!
+* Embrace Customization: This project serves as a foundation for your creativity!
 Feel free to adapt the design to your preferred layout to create functionalities that perfectly align with your workflow.

 # Building Your Macro Keypad: